Board meeting are generally held at 7 p.m. on the second Thursday of each month and fourth Thursday in January-May.

 - Digitization of curriculum

-- Explore online language learning programs (e.g. Duolingo) beginning in elementary school
+- Implement the online language learning programs in elementary school

-- Foster an environment and support structure for all to value self and others
+- Foster a relationship based environment and support structure for all to value self and others

 - Engage all in activities and practices that build cross-cultural awareness and combat stereotyping and discrimination: race, color, creed, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender identity, sex.

 - Ensure all school activities and initiatives support the social/emotional development of all students

 - Reporting of instances of discrimination, bullying and violence within the schools

 - Diversity, Equity and Inclusion survey with video introduction